-There is evidence that humans have been living in the area for almost 14,000 years!
-However, legend tells us it all began in 753 BC.
-Born by a virgin and the god of Mars, Romulus and Remus were left to die.
-Against all odds, the Tiber river swept them to safety and the combined efforts of a wolf and a shephard nurtured them back to health.
-Eventually, they would fight to the death over where to found their new city that would soon become the birth of Western Civilization.
-If you haven’t guessed already, Romulus won the fight and on Palatine Hill he founded his city: Roma.
-Flash forward 2,000 some years and Rome is the 4th most populated and 3rd most visited city in the European Union.
+There is evidence that humans have been living in the area of the city of Rome for almost 14,000 years!
+Legend tells us though, it all began in 753 BC.
+Sons of a virgin and the god of Mars, Romulus and Remus were left to die.
+Against all odds, the Tiber River swept them to safety and the combined efforts of a wolf and a shepherd nurtured them back to health.
+Eventually, they would fight to the death over the foundation of their city that would become the birth of Western Civilization.
+Romulus won the fight and on Palatine Hill he founded his city: Roma.
+Flash forward 2,000 some years and Rome is the 4th most populated and 3rd most visited city in the EU.
 Known as the “Capital of the World”, the popular author Lord Byron once claimed “when Rome falls, so shall the world.”

 But before it does, we just had to visit.

 It was early afternoon when we hopped off the train and into the sticky heat.
 After a bit of a search, we found our AirBnB, a nice studio just minutes from the Vatican.
-It was a beautiful place, very modern with some wonderful amenities such as air conditioning and a flat screen TV.
-After being in hostels for so long, it was a huge upgrade!
-The owner even stocked it with some food and a bottle of wine.
+It was very modern and had air conditioning and a flat screen TV… a major upgrade from our hostels!
+The owner had even stocked it with some food and a bottle of wine.
 Since Glenna had been battling a sinus infection for quite some time, we decided it may be time to visit a doctor.
 This proved to be a difficult task.
-We attempted to enter a hospital along the banks of the Tiber River; however, after following both signs and a few shrugs from several employees we simply could not find the front desk to check-in.
+We attempted to enter a hospital along the banks of the Tiber River; however, after following signs and a few shrugs from employees, we simply couldn’t find the front desk to check-in.
 It was the weirdest experience of my life.
-After our “hospital” visit, we tried several pharmacies, but to no avail.
 She would just have to wait to get an appointment.
 In the meantime, we spent some time lounging in the air conditioning and watching Mr. Bean.
-It was the only channel that we could understand… everything else was dubbed.
+It was the only channel we could understand.
 For dinner, we went to a nearby restaurant and had an amazing meal of risotto, pasta, scallops, and calamari.
 Italy sure is easy on the stomach!

 The next morning we awoke early and headed to the city’s #1 tourist destination: The Colosseum.
 En route, we stopped at the Circus Maximus, an ancient chariot racing stadium.
 It was the blueprint for all subsequent stadiums in Ancient Rome and the largest of its kind.
 At over 2,000 feet in length and 380 feet in width, the thing was massive.
 Apparently, the Rolling Stones put on a concert here in 2014 to a crowd of 71,000.
 This was still only about half as many who showed up here in ancient days!